eegsynth/eegsynth/module/outputartnet/README.md

-# Output DMX512 Module
+# Art-Net Output Module

-The purpose of this module is to send control values from Redis over Art-Net to network-connected DMX512 devices.
+The purpose of this module is to send control values from Redis over Art-Net to network-connected DMX devices.

 ## Neopixel strip/ring